KhiopsML/khiops-doc/docs/tutorials/introduction.md

     Khiops is also robust by nature.
 If your data lacks meaningful information for the target variable, Khiops won’t generate a model, ensuring you can trust the output.
 This gives you confidence that issues in performance stem from the data, not the modeling process itself.

     For easy model evaluation, Khiops includes a native visualization tool that helps you interpret your results.
-With this tool, you can explore ROC curves, confusion matrices, and variable importance, gaining clear insights into your model’s behavior and reliability.
+With this tool, you can explore lift curves, confusion matrices, and variable importance, gaining clear insights into your model’s behavior and reliability.

     !!! example "Try the [**Visualization Tool demo**][demo_viz] and set it up with [**these instructions**][setup_viz]."